nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

      i.
 Test case: <code>DISPLAY</code>

-        Expected behaviour: A list of all the items is displayed.The current budget amount is also shown.
+        Expected: A list of all the items and the current budget amount is displayed.

       &nbsp;